fablabnk/VaseProto/README.md

 I added a convenience target to the Makefile `make plugin` which does `make`, `make dist` and `make install` together.

-# Still To Do

-- figure out why auto panel generation didn't work
-- implement delay-time switch
-- smooth knob values (i.e. delay time over a period of 0.5 seconds)
-- how to derive the sample rate from VCV Rack rather than hard coding it (to 48000)

 # Things I learned building this module...

 ## Plugin Element Categories